Skip to main content

 1. The Size of Your Roof

 The overall size or square footage of your roof will be precisely measured by your contractor.
-Your contractor will also need to measure all of the other parts separately in order to figure out the total cost of the materials that they'll need to complete your roof.
+Your contractor will also need to measure all of the other parts separately to figure out the total cost of the materials that they'll need to complete your roof.
 We also use satellite reports for these measurements when they're available.

 Measurements include: